DELIVERING FINANCIAL ADVICE WITH PASSION & INTEGRITY

 KATIE FOX, CLIENT RELATIONS MANAGER

 Katie joined The Simmons Partnership in October 2014.
 She has worked in the Marketing and Hospitality industry for over 12 years.
 Katie serves as our Client Relations Manager and receptionist.
 A Baltimore native, and Darby’s little sister, Katie has grown up playing Field Hockey and Lacrosse, racing sailboats and is a World Champion Irish Dancer.
-When she is not working in the office, she lives in Parkville with her husband Jim and their dogs Lucky and Piggy Tom Tom, or you can find her around town performing with her husband, in their Irish band The ShamRogues.
+When she is not working in the office, she lives in Parkville with her husband Jim and their dogs Peanut and Bunny Foo Foo, or you can find her around town performing with her husband, in their Irish band The ShamRogues.
 Email me.

 THE SIMMONS PARTNERSHIP FORM ADV & CLIENT RELATIONSHIP SUMMARY